-The Companies Act defines a director as a member of the board of a company, as contemplated in section 66 of the Companies Act, or an alternate director, by whatever name designated.
-This definition is critical, as being identified as such comes with all the associated responsibilities, and the legal duty to manage the affairs of the company.
+The Companies Act defines a "director" as a member of the board of a company, as contemplated in section 66 of the Companies Act, or an alternate director, by whatever name designated.
+This definition is critical, as the title of a director carries with it a whole host of responsibilities, and the legal duty to manage the business and affairs of the company.